 I have recently completed my second artist book, a letter-pressed accordion book for use at the Friday Night Shabbat Dinner table, in an edition of 130.
 My first book was a hand-set, hard cover book recounting the history of my grandparent's home in Beaver Falls, PA, printed in edition of fifteen.
 One copy of the book currently resides in the permanent collection of the reference library at the Beaver County Historical Foundation.
 In Vermont, together with the Diane Birdsall Gallery, I created a public art installation on Route 30, energizing the Village of Newfane, adding beauty to a space that was previously decrepit.

-I love a good vintage car rally on a Sunday!
+I love a good vintage car rally!